Archives & Manuscripts

 The Archives were established to document the history of UNTHSC and the osteopathic profession in Texas through the collection and preservation of institutional records, reports, memoranda, correspondence, photographs, medical memorabilia, and the private and professional papers of UNTHSC faculty, departments and organizations, alumni, and others.

-The Sutherland Collection is a unique collection of books, private papers, publications, and memorabilia of William Garner Sutherland, D.O., (1883-1954), the discoverer of cranial osteopathy.
+The William G. Sutherland Collection is a unique collection of books, private papers, publications, and memorabilia of William Garner Sutherland, D.O., (1883-1954), the discoverer of cranial osteopathy.
 It also includes recorded lectures, correspondence, study guides, and photographs, as well as unofficial records of the Sutherland Cranial Teaching Foundation from the personal files of Anne L. Wales, D.O.

 The library maintains the historical records and publications of the Texas Association of Osteopathic Physicians and Surgeons, now the Texas Osteopathic Medical Association, for the years 1927-1989.